 During 2017 and 2018 CombiGene carried out several preclinical studies with CG01.
 All studies confirmed the anti-epileptic effects of CG01 and during 2018 CombiGene began extensive preparations for clinical studies, i.e., human trials.

-CombiGene is currently conducting three gene therapy development projects and one peptide project: the pain program COZY consists of one peptide treatment and one gene therapy, which both are based on the same unique mechanism of action; the epilepsy project CG01 is developed for the treatment of drug-resistant focal epilepsy; and the CGT2 project for the treatment of lipodystrophy, a rare condition characterized by an abnormal distribution of fatty tissue in the body.
+CombiGene is currently conducting two gene therapy development projects and one peptide project: the pain program COZY consists of one peptide treatment and one gene therapy, which both are based on the same unique mechanism of action; and the epilepsy project CG01 is developed for the treatment of drug-resistant focal epilepsy.
 In October 2021, the epilepsy project CG01 was outlicensed to Spark Therapeutics.
+On October 14, 2023, CombiGene announced that Spark Therapeutics, as a result of a strategic decision, had decided to terminate the collaboration agreement for the epilepsy project.
+CombiGene thus have regained the global rights for the project.

 Since the company was founded, CombiGene has amassed a knowledge of gene therapy and a network that is unique among Nordic companies.
 This knowledge covers aspects that are decisive for the successful development of gene therapeutic drugs; for example, selection of viral vectors, methodology development for GMP-classed production of gene-therapeutic substances (which is considerably more complicated than production of conventional drugs) and the regulatory issues surrounding gene therapy.
 Concurrently, the company has established a broad international contact network within the global pharmaceutical industry.